23-2-DSDN242/parametric-letterforms-lucycocoa/README.md

 # Design the Alphabet

+My design concept revolves around creating a vibrant and engaging visual experience that captures the essence of joy and playfulness, with eye-catching and memorable imagery featuring fun, cartoon-like figures.
+Additionally, I believe that the essence of font design lies in readability, designing a legible font is also a crucial goal for me in this project.

 My final alphabet design consists of four arc strokes, with a diverse colour combination.
 To ensure a natural overlap between the arc strokes and create a seamless effect, I lowered the opacity, allowing different colours to blend when overlapped.

 ```